-Statathon will be held by New England Statistical Society during the 37th NESS Symposium (May 20, 2024 – May 24, 2024).
+Statathon will be held by New England Statistical Society during the 38th NESS Symposium (June 2, 2025 – June 3, 2025).
 Statathon is a statistical data science invention marathon.
 Anyone who has an interest in data science can attend Statathon to approach a real-world data science problem, some of which are local, in new and innovative ways.
 It emphasizes the statistical aspects (insight, interpretation, significance, etc.) of data science problems that are often overlooked in many hackathons.

 Online registration has started!
 Fill out this form to sign up.
 (Data sets to be released early April.)